Wisconsin vs. Notre Dame NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Notre Dame has combined with its opponents to score more than 46.5 points in two games this season.
+- Notre Dame and its opponents have combined to score more than 45 points in two games this season.

-- The combined points per game average of the two teams, 55.3, is 8.8 points above Saturday's over/under.
+- Saturday's total is 10.3 points lower than the two team's combined 55.3 points per game average.

-- The 38.2 combined points per game that these two squads have allowed this season are 8.3 fewer than the 46.5 over/under in this contest.
+- The 38.2 combined points per game that these two squads have allowed this season are 6.8 fewer than the 45 total in this contest.

-- The average total in Badgers games this season is 51.5, five points above Saturday's over/under of 46.5.
+- The average total in Badgers games this season is 51.5, 6.5 points above Saturday's over/under of 45.

-- The 46.5-point total for this game is 10.2 points below the 56.7 points per game average total in Fighting Irish games this season.
+- In 2021, games involving the Fighting Irish have averaged a total of 56.7 points, 11.7 more than the set total in this contest.

 Wisconsin Stats and Trends